 Which states join international institutions?
 Existing theories of the multilateral trade regime emphasize gains from cooperation on substantive policies regulated by the institution.
 We argue that political ties rather than issue-area functional gains determine who joins, and we show how geopolitical alignment shapes the demand and supply sides of membership.
 Discretionary accession rules allow members to selectively recruit some countries in pursuit of foreign policy goals, and common interests attract applicants who are not yet free traders.
 In statistical analysis of accession from 1948 through 2014, we use a duration model to estimate time to application and the length of accession negotiations.
 Our findings challenge the view that states first liberalize trade to join the regime.
 Instead, democracy and foreign policy similarity encourage states to join.
 The importance of political ties for membership in the trade regime suggests that theories of international institutions must look beyond narrowly defined institutional scope.

-(revise and resubmit, Foreign Policy Analysis)
+(forthcoming, Foreign Policy Analysis)

 Selecting Regulatory Capacity: National Bank Supervision in International Markets